 4. Send a surprise

-Far flung grandparents and aunties in other states will be expecting parcels a few weeks from now at Christmas time, but they're not expecting flowers at work today or an Amazon delivery waiting for them when they get home.
+Far flung grandparents and aunties in other states will be expecting parcels a few weeks from now at Christmas time, but they're not expecting flowers today!

 5. Bake for someone

 Bring your kids into the kitchen and get out the mixer (or scoop out store bought cookie dough, there's no shame in that) and bake up a treat for a friend or family member who could use some cheering up.
 Just don't let the kids eat all the kindness before you have a chance to deliver it to someone's door step!

 6. Talk about the importance of saying thanks

-Take an extra moment to say thanks to the clerk at Target today, and talk to your kids about why it's important to use their manners.
+Take an extra moment to say thanks today, and talk to your kids about why it's important to use their manners.
 Especially during the holiday season, retail workers don't always get to see people doing that.

 7. Buy some diapers for your local food bank

 Even if your kids are out of diapers, today's a good day to buy some.
 Many parents struggle with the financial cost of disposable diapers and don't have the resources to use reusable ones.
-You're going to Target today anyway, right?
+You're making a Target order today anyway, right?